 In December 2007, the internal audit group for Mexico issued a report that had been ordered earlier on HBMXs AML efforts.
 It found HBMX's AML controls to be "Below Standard" and to pose an overall "high" risk.
 It detailed multiple problems, including "[r]egulatory breaches in KYC issues such as the large number of incomplete client files and the inadequate process of SCC identification and monitoring across the network."
 It noted that HBMX had a May 2008 deadline for bringing files into compliance with KYC regulations set by the CNBV, and that regulators had been told 86% of client files already met regulatory requirements, while audit work over the past year suggested a much lower percentage, "as low as 46%."
 The audit report also noted that the KYC effort was remediating only 1.8 million files involving high risk, excluding another almost 6 million clients "that the Group has in Mexico which are subject to HSBC's own MLD policies."
-328
+327

 The 2007 audit report also disclosed SAR filing and alert review backlogs.
-It noted "4,890 accounts that reported unusual transactions that took place between APR [April] and AUG07," but which had yet to be reported to Mexican authorities, "thereby breaching the regulations."329 It attributed the delay to changed internal criteria for reporting transactions, resulting in an increase in the number of cases to be reported, and "slow decision-making."
-330 The report also noted 7,217 alert warnings of which 858 (12%) had not been reviewed at all, "posing a potential risk that criminal transactions may not be identified which may have an adverse reputational effect on the Institution."331 The audit report stated that the failure to review these alerts had been going on for one year due to "insufficient Operations staffing."
-The report also criticized "Senior Management" for attending few AML committee meetings, delaying decisions on cancelling accounts, and delaying the imposition of sanctions when cases were not reported to the CNBV on time.332 The report also noted a lack of "sufficient understanding" of the AML IT systems and inadequate AML training as evidenced by the "failures regularly identified in branch audits."
-In light of the "number and in many cases seriousness of the weaknesses identified," the report recommended creating an HBMX Money Laundering Committee to undertake the effort needed to address the widespread AML shortcomings.
+It noted "4,890 accounts that reported unusual transactions that took place between APR [April] and AUG07," but which had yet to be reported to Mexican authorities, "thereby breaching the regulations."
+It attributed the delay to changed internal criteria for reporting transactions, resulting in an increase in the number of cases to be reported, and "slow decision-making."
+The report also noted 7,217 alert warnings of which 858 (12%) had not been reviewed at all, "posing a potential risk that criminal transactions may not be identified which may have an adverse reputational effect on the Institution."
+The audit report stated that the failure to review these alerts had been going on for one year due to "insufficient Operations staffing."
+The report also criticized "Senior Management" for attending few AML committee meetings, delaying decisions on cancelling accounts, and delaying the imposition of sanctions when cases were not reported to the CNBV on time.
+The report also noted a lack of "sufficient understanding" of the AML IT systems and inadequate AML training as evidenced by the "failures regularly identified in branch audits."
+In light of the "number and in many cases

-324 Id. at HSBC-OC-8873338.
+Id. at HSBC-OC-8873341.